gregid/standard-resource/docs/glossary.md

 Another example of meta is forms.
 If a user is allowed to make changes to a Resource, then you might decide to place the user’s changes within Meta.

-## Relationships

-Resource data is frequently relational.
-For instance, a book may have an author, and an author may have written multiple books.

 ## Computed Attributes